EttienneS/AnimatedTokenMaker/README.md

 # AnimatedTokenMaker

-AnimatedTokenMaker is a WPF application to create animated tokens for virtual tabletops like FoundryVTT.
-Use video or gif files as input and output a FoundryVTT compatible webm with a token style.
+AnimatedTokenMaker is a WPF application to create animated tokens for virtual tabletops like FoundryVTT and Roll20.
+Use video or gif files as input and output a VTT compatible webm with a token style.

 AnimatedTokenMaker uses [FFmpeg](https://ffmpeg.org/) to split the source and to create the output file.